Exploring South West Saskatchewan

 Not so camera shy were the Prairie Dogs who have constructed a huge maze of tunnels and seemed quite content to carry on their social activities with tourists near by.

 For RV’ers, the park is somewhat primitive in terms facilities.
 There are some tenting areas plus a few unserviced spots that may be suitable for small vans or trailers.
 A better bet might be the Val Marie municipal campground located a block or two from “downtown”.
 It offers electricity, water and washrooms at a reasonable rate.
 I say “might” for a reason.
 Initially, my wife and I had decided to spend the night there.
 As I was backed our travel trailer into a site with my wife’s guidance, her normally purposefully hand signals became a flurry of madly flailing arms.
 Before I knew it, she was back in the truck yelling, “Get us out of here!”
 Apparently, the site was also home to swarms of ravenous mosquitoes.
-Luckily, there was private campground just outside town.
-We picked a spot on a bare knoll where a steady 40km prairie “breeze” kept the blood sucking hoards away.
+Luckily, there was private campground (The Crossing at Grasslands) just outside town.
+We picked a spot on a bare knoll where a steady 40km prairie “zephyr” kept the blood sucking hoards away.

-North and east of Val Marie are the towns of Pontiex, LaFleche and Gravelbourg.
+North and east of Val Marie stood the towns of Pontiex, LaFleche and Gravelbourg.
 At the turn of the last century, this area was home to a large French speaking population.
 When local Bishop was looking for a place to establish his seat, several communities built large, elaborate churches, to entice the His Eminence.
 Eventually, the Bishop selected Gravelbourg which boasted the largest and most elaborate cathedral in the area.

 While not as large and ornate as Gravelburg, the churches of Pontiex and LaFlesh are still impressive structures with beautiful stained glass windows, soaring columns and intricate interior decorations.
 My wife and I were lucky enough to be given a tour of the church in LaFlesh.
 The church sexton noticed us taking pictures and asked if we wanted a look inside.
 For much of the afternoon he regaled us with stories about the church, its history, congregation, events, and happenings from the surrounding area.
 Sadly, the huge congregations which once supported these magnificent structures have all but gone and the remaining few struggle to keep them up.